-Strategic Planning and Development Support for strategic land use planning to enable the Innovation Arc and distributed local economic centres' growth.
-Digital Infrastructure Deployment of the City Digital Corridor, enabling next-generation networks, including Internet of Things and 5G, and expanding the Living Lab testbed.
-Local Capital and Investment Improving the connection of SMEs to local finance through awareness of options and the nurturing of more grassroots investors and alternative financing models.
-Strategic Government Relations Advocacy Development of staged, evidence- based strategic advocacy plans, renewed support for regional collaboration initiatives and continued engagement with the national Gateway Cities Alliance.
-Circular Economy Development of a strategic framework to enable local support for the transformative and productive potential of the circular economy.
-City Analytics Research and data analytics program to identify underlying local social and economic dynamics.
-Embeds evaluation into all of our programs.
+Strategic Support for strategic land use

+Planning and planning to enable the Innovation

+Development Arc and distributed local economic

+centres' growth.

+Digital Deployment of the City Digital

+Infrastructure Corridor, enabling next-generation

+networks, including Internet of

+Things and 5G, and expanding the

+Living Lab testbed.

+Local Improving the connection of SMEs

+Capital and to local finance through awareness

+Investment of options and the nurturing of

+more grassroots investors and

+alternative financing models.

+Strategic Development of staged, evidence-

+Government based strategic advocacy plans,

+Relations renewed support for regional

+Advocacy collaboration initiatives and

+continued engagement with the

+national Gateway Cities Alliance.

+Circular Development of a strategic

+Economy framework to enable local support

+for the transformative and

+productive potential of the circular

+economy.